 If you’re an individual with a compromised immune system, you may also struggle with gum disease, as your body may not have the necessary means to fight it off due to genetics and family history.

 Lastly, dentists in 92647 may be able to tell you in your family history can increase your chances of oral cancer.
-A lot of the times, cancer is related in some form to our genetics.
-There are genetic markers to be aware of that put people at more of a risk for oral cancer.
+A lot of the time, cancer is related in some form to our genetics.
+There are genetic markers to be aware of that put person at more of a risk for oral cancer.

 Taking care of your dental hygiene can help prevent things like oral cancer, gum disease, cavities, and more.